 - All faculty are encouraged to complete a Reflective Teaching Analysis annually each summer.
-This plan helps faculty reflect on ways to enhance their teaching and provides data for GSC to design additional professional development activities and faculty supports.
-Adjunct faculty who teach four or more courses per year must complete the self-assessment annually, which is disseminated using industry standard online survey software.
+This plan helps faculty reflect on ways to enhance their teaching and provides data for the college to design additional professional development activities and faculty support.
+Adjunct faculty who teach four or more courses per year must complete the self-assessment annually, which is disseminated using industry-standard online survey software.

-- Additionally, the College has implemented a peer-review approach using a common rubric, so that a fellow instructor who has been certified by GSC as part of its Peer Review Team contributes to faculty evaluation in the spirit of continued improvement of teaching through collegial feedback.
-This peer review occurs on a rotating schedule for all full-time faculty and adjunct faculty who teach four or more courses at GSC per year.
+- The College also runs a peer-review program using a common rubric, so that a fellow instructor who has been certified as a Peer Review Team member contributes to faculty evaluation in the spirit of continuous improvement of teaching through collegial feedback.
+This peer review occurs on a rotating schedule for all full-time and adjunct faculty who teach four or more courses per year.

-- For adjunct faculty, a summative overview is prepared that provides an overview of evaluation activities over the past two years.
-The summary is shared with faculty during a collaborative conversation with hiring administrators that identifies how GSC can support enhanced teaching practice.
-For full-time faculty, peer review becomes part of annual performance evaluation.
+- For adjunct faculty, a summative overview is prepared by hiring supervisors that provides an overview of evaluation activities over the past two years.
+The summary is shared with faculty during a collaborative conversation with hiring administrators.
+For full-time faculty, peer review becomes part of the annual performance evaluation.

-The peer review process embraces the spirit of Appreciative Inquiry, which seeks to discover an alignment of strengths to inspire continued excellence in teaching and learning at GSC.
+The peer review process embraces the spirit of Appreciative Inquiry, which seeks to discover an alignment of strengths to inspire continued excellence in online teaching and learning.
 Explore an Introduction to Appreciative Inquiry resource and video or click here to learn more.

-This evaluation process is designed to support continued development as a great teacher.
-GSC is excited about these opportunities to reflect on teaching practice, as they continue to help us identify ways to enhance teaching supports and professional development opportunities.
+This evaluation process is designed to support continued development as an online teacher.
+We’re excited about these opportunities to reflect on teaching practice, as they continue to help us identify ways to enhance teaching support and professional development opportunities.

 Adjunct Teaching Evaluation